Understand physics for insight into how our world works!

 Learn to Understand Motion

-Examining objects in motion and understanding the concepts of displacement, velocity, speed and acceleration is a great way to understand how physics work.
-It is the study of motion which began since 400 years that gave birth to the science of physics, and is often known as “kinematics”.
-There are only a few mathematical equations that you need to know in this section and they are relatively simple and straight forward and easy to remember.
+Unpacking objects in motion and understanding the concepts of displacement, velocity, speed and acceleration is a great way to understand how physics work.
+This is the study of motion - a 400 year history of observation, trialling and discovering that gave birth to the science of physics.
+It is often known as kinematics.

 What are Waves?